unm-digital-history/campus-history/essays/lobo-statues/index.md

   line-height = "100%"
 %}

+### Bronze Lobos Across Campus
+There are a handful of other lobo statues scattered across campus.
+In various poses, you can find them lurking around the bushes and trees.
+The statues were donations to the university during the 2013, verify, _Spirit of the Lobo_ campaign.

 Now we have a text box scrolling up over the image.
 At various points (clearly labeled in the following text) **the background image will switch.**

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Phasellus nec ante ligula.
 Nulla fringilla ligula sit amet nisl consectetur ultricies.
 Mauris ac tellus eu ante lobortis rhoncus non eu nisl.
 Curabitur consectetur placerat commodo.
 Maecenas sagittis facilisis turpis vel porta.
 Nulla facilisi.
 Nam viverra eget metus eget efficitur.